Important updates for practitioners

 - provided advice to the debtor on personal or business asset structures or financing

-- provided advice as expert witness in a legal action involving the debtor
+- provided advice as an expert witness in a legal action involving the debtor

-- acting for the debtor in a dispute eg negotiated informal arrangement with creditors
+- acted for the debtor in a dispute e.g. negotiated an informal arrangement with creditors.

-4.30 Before accepting an appointment in such circumstances, the personal insolvency practitioners should ask themselves whether the nature and extent of prior professional dealings with the debtor will (or may):
+4.29 Before accepting an appointment in such circumstances, practitioners should ask themselves whether the nature and extent of prior professional dealings with the debtor will (or may):

-- undermine confidence of creditors and/or the general public by a perceived conflict if appointed.
+- undermine confidence of creditors and/or the general public due to a perceived conflict.

-4.31 The IG expects that where the answer to either question is yes (and there is no reasonable and practicable way to mitigate these issues) that the personal insolvency practitioner decline the appointment.
+4.30 AFSA expects that where the answer to either question is yes (and there is no reasonable and practicable way to mitigate these issues) the personal insolvency practitioner will decline the appointment.

 5.1 The provisions of the Act, Schedule, Regulations and Rules impose specific duties on personal insolvency practitioners to act with integrity and maintain professional independence when administering personal insolvencies.